sunkara0003/Kubernetes_Foundation/02_COE.md

 - Fault Tolerence if container goes down it will re-provision the containers/pods on other host/servers.
 - Stateless using persistant volumes, Databases.
 - It was created by Google.
 Inspirated by google infrastructures management.
+- It is battle hard.
+Manages 1000s of containers.